apptainer/apptainer-userdocs/quick_start.rst

 image URIs in addition to a local image path.

-For demonstration, we will use a ``lolcow_latest.sif`` image that can be pulled from the Container Library:
+For demonstration, we will use a ``lolcow_latest.sif`` image that can be pulled from DockerHub:

 .. code::

-   $ {command} pull library://lolcow
+   $ {command} pull docker://sylabsio/lolcow

 Shell
 =====